Courage Kenny Rehabilitation Institute

 Injecting the muscle with small amounts of Botox temporarily decreases signals to the muscle that cause spasticity.

-Physicians at Sister Kenny Rehabilitation Institute complete this procedure in the clinic and benefits can last about eight to twelve weeks.
+Physicians at Courage Kenny Rehabilitation Institute complete this procedure in the clinic and benefits can last about eight to twelve weeks.

 This technique is used when spasticity affects primarily one limb or decreases movement in one joint, such as spastic wrist or tight finger flexor muscles that cause fisting and decreased hand use in stroke patients.